 Consumption represents household spending on goods and services.
 The key determinant of this component is disposable income, sometimes also called after-tax income.

 Higher disposable income increases both consumption and savings.
-How much does household save and consume of the additional money they receive, it depends on household habits.
+How much a household saves and consumes of the additional money it receives depends on household habits.
 We measure this habit through indicators of marginal propensity to consume and marginal propensity to save.

-Because disposable income also depends on taxes, we also need to consider the effect of this variable in the analysis of household consumption.
-Reduced personal taxes makes households have more money to spend or to save.
+Because disposable income also depends on taxes, we need to consider the effect of this variable in the analysis of household consumption.
+Reduced personal taxes give households more money to spend or save.
 Conversely, a tax increase reduces disposable income, hence consumption and savings.

 Investment